A Political Romance: Style and influences

 A pan made to be part of a close stool portable toilet.
 The pan holds the user's excrement and would usually be held by some kind of furniture seat.
 In A Political Romance, Trim carries a close stool pan through town on his head.

 The most direct influence on Sterne's satirical style is Jonathan Swift, with further influence from Alexander Pope.
 The conceit of the narrative — translating the affairs of the great into the petty squabbles of a minor country parish — mirrors Swift's A Tale of a Tub (1704) and the depiction of Lilliput and Blefuscu in his Gulliver's Travels (1726), as well as Pope's comic work, Memoirs of P.P., Clerk of this Parish.
 It is also influenced by Le Lutrin (1674), a mock-heroic epic by Nicolas Boileau.
 Like A Tale of a Tub, A Political Romance takes some of its humour from being divided into many sub-sections.

 Some of Sterne's jokes are scatological, such as a scene where Trim obsequiously curries favour with the new parson by carrying the pan for a close stool (a portable toilet) on his head through the town.
+Others involve bawdy puns, such as Trim's occupation as a "coney catcher", which referred literally to the task of catching rabbits (coneys) but also sounded like a slang term for vaginas (cunnys).

 Sterne's comically useless "key" mirrors the similarly facetious "key" in Pope's satirical mock-epic The Rape of the Lock (1712).
+Pope's key also presents a prose narrative in which character present competing interpretations of the work.
 This section also shows similarities to Sterne's forthcoming novel, Tristram Shandy; according to the literary historian Ian Jack, it anticipates one of Tristram Shandy's core themes because "each disputant rides his own preposterous hobby-horse, and none shows any interest in the views advanced by his fellows."
+The literary scholar Helen Williams has argued that Sterne's depiction of the club introduces an element of an inside joke to the work's satire, since only a very local audience would recognize the figures being parodied.

 The name of the character Trim is taken from a proverb which Jonathan Swift had previously used in a satire: "Trim-tram; like master, like man."
 Sterne was alluding to the fact that Topham's attempt to gain permanent access to a perquisite followed the same legal process used by both recent Archbishops of York.
 The allusion to this proverb undermined Sterne's attempt to satirize only Topham and not the archbishop, and may have increased the archbishop's desire to suppress the pamphlet.